 Super Bowl Sunday is one of the most-watched sporting events in the US and is also immensely popular among the millions of football fans worldwide.
 Hosted by the National Football League (NFL) each year, the Super Bowl attracts immense popularity among fans and bettors alike.
 The Super Bowl is so popular that, apart from the game itself, fans are interested in every tidbit associated with the event.
 These include the Super Bowl Halftime Show, the Super Bowl commercials as well as the winner of the Super Bowl ring, among others.

-The Super Bowl 2020, to be held on 2nd February 2020 at the Hard Rock Arena in Miami Gardens is attracting attention months before.
-Football fans are awaiting the event with high anticipation and everyone is waiting to see who will win the prestigious Super Bowl Ring in 2020.
+The Super Bowl 2021, to be held on 7th February 2021 at the Raymond James Stadium, Tampa, Florida is attracting attention months before.
+Football fans are awaiting the event with high anticipation and everyone is waiting to see who will win the prestigious Super Bowl Ring in 2021.

 Super Bowl Rings are individual awards presented to the members of the winning team.
 As the Vince Lombardi Trophy is given collectively to the winning team owner, the Super Bowl rings act as individual collectible prizes for each player on the victorious side.